 It used to be that the Presidential Inauguration was handled by the major news networks with live TV, then subsequently the newspapers and magazines would publish the story.

 When Barack Obama places his hand on Abraham Lincoln’s inaugural Bible and takes office as the 44th President of the United States of America the event will be covered simultaneously by networks, live Internet streaming video, as well as coverage via Twitter, Facebook, YouTube, MySpace, blogs, and Hulu.

-UPDATE: For the details on how the information played out, see my article at my other blog, “Obama Inauguration: Info Extravaganza.”
+UPDATE: For the details on how the information played out, see my article, “Obama Inauguration: Info Extravaganza.”